zeefola/bookshop_management/README.md

 ## How to Install

 - Clone the project repository to a folder in your system.
-- Navigate to the folder in your terminal, then the project.
+- Navigate to the folder in your terminal , then the project.
 - Run composer install
 - Copy .env.example file to .env file (cp .env.xample .env)
 - Generate App key (php artisan key:generate)